Mike Oquaye Jnr

 Mike Oquaye Jnr is a Ghanaian politician and diplomat.
 He is a member of the New Patriotic Party of Ghana.
 He is currently Ghana's High Commissioner to India.

 Diplomatic appointment

-In July 2017, President Nana Akuffo-Addo named Mike Oquaye Jnr as Ghana's High Commissioner to India.
+In July 2021, President Nana Akuffo-Addo named Mike Oquaye Jnr as the CEO of Ghana Free Zones Authority.
 He was among twenty two other distinguished Ghanaians who were named to head various diplomatic Ghanaian missions in the world.